 narrative medicine for individual health & wellness, community enrichment and informed care

-A warm welcome!
-Herein lays an invitation and initiative: A literary project infused with personalized experiences, a sense of how we share in our humanity, and evidentiary support for the use of art in medicine – thanks to the ever-growing collection of letters written to diagnoses, deficits, difficulties, and differences by everyday people, like you.
-Hereto exists a place where you can find assistance in the act of writing to heal and in connecting further still – to your perfectly imperfect self and to our budding community of healers and helpers.
+A warm welcome, invitation and initiative: A literary project infused with distinctive experiences, a sense of how we share in our humanity, and evidentiary support for the use of art in medicine – all thanks to the ever-growing collection of letters written to diagnoses, deficits, difficulties, and differences by everyday people, like you.
+Here is a place where you can find assistance in the act of writing to heal; and in connecting to your perfectly imperfect self.

-May this project speak to you, encourage you, inspire you.
-May you find reasons – here – to read, write, learn, connect, and share.
+May this project speak to you, encourage you, and inspire you.
+May you find reasons to read, write, learn, connect, and share.
+Welcome to our budding community of healers and helpers!

 In Service & In Spirit of Our Collective Health,